 A good example is the WireGuard VPN protocol.
 The default protocol is small, fast, and extremely secure.
-But its default privacy protection isn't sufficient for a no-logs VPN like NordVPN.
+But WireGuard's default privacy protection isn't sufficient for a no-logs VPN like NordVPN.

-NordVPN engineers resolved the problem by creating their own VPN protocol called NordLynx.
+To resolve this problem, NordVPN engineers created their own VPN protocol called NordLynx.
 NordLynx combines the speed and security of WireGuard, with a creation they call the double NAT system for enhanced privacy.
 As they describe it,

 The double NAT system allows us to establish a secure NordLynx connection without storing any identifiable data on a server.
 Dynamic local IP addresses remain assigned only while the session is active.
 Meanwhile, user authentication is done with the help of a secure external database.